 Oregon Social Work Licensure

 Standards have gotten more rigorous for Oregon’s social workers.
-In 2011, licensing became mandatory for clinical social workers – a person now has to have a license to carry out job duties that fall under the scope of duty of a Licensed Clinical Social Worker (LCSW).
+Licensing is mandatory for clinical social workers – a person has to have a license to carry out job duties that fall under the scope of duty of a Licensed Clinical Social Worker (LCSW).

-At the same time, Oregon implemented two new voluntary credentials for non-clinical social workers: Registered Baccalaureate Social Worker (RBSW) and Licensed Master’s Social Worker (LMSW).
+Oregon also issues two credentials for non-clinical social workers: Registered Baccalaureate Social Worker (RBSW) and Licensed Master’s Social Worker (LMSW).
 They’re voluntary in one sense of the word – a person doesn’t have to have a license to carry out duties that fall outside the Board’s definition of clinical social worker.
 However, a person does need a license to use the title “social worker”!

 Beginning in 2013, it became mandatory for social workers at all credentialing levels to pass a licensing exam.
 A jurisprudence exam (open book) is also required (Click Here to learn more about the recent changes for Social Worker Licensure in Oregon).